What Can Sex Offenders Not Do In California?

 Suppose you are classified as a high-risk or medium-risk offender.
 In that case, your house must be located outside of these exclusion zones.
 In addition to the restrictions above, a convicted offender is prohibited from working within 1,000 feet of schools and parks.

-Also, all persons found under California Sex Offender Registry are prohibited from working in any facility providing programs or services to children.
+Also, all persons found under the California Sex Offender Registry are prohibited from working in any facility providing programs or services to children.
 Some examples include video stores, arcades, or bookstores selling books to underaged minors.

 Are Sex Offenders In California Required To Notify Neighbors?